Note: the /x/ series of posts on my site are mostly unpolished mini posts. The polished version of this will come later, maybe in a few months.

 - Each Voronoi edge (white) is perpendicular to the corresponding Delaunay edge (black) but they may not actually cross.

 Voronoi diagrams offer lots of nice properties.
 The polygons are convex.
 The edges are perpendicular to the Delaunay triangle edges.
 Any point is associated with the closest seed point.
-However it turns out I didn’t really need these properties for the procedural map generator, and I had to work around the issues I listed above.
-Are there other irregular polygon divisions that would’ve worked better for me?
-I wanted to satisfy these constraints:
+However it turns out I didn’t really need these properties for the procedural map generator.
+I wanted these properties:

 - The red points must always be inside the polygons.
 The blue points must always be inside the triangles.